Why is Elastic Scale Important in a Modern Data Warehouse?

 A modern data warehouse handles complex pipelines of high-volume unstructured data while simultaneously maintaining low levels of latency.

 If you are dealing with structured data Massively Parallel Processing (MPP) enables the querying of the same data simultaneously by multiple users from multiple departments.
-This is, again, without the need for creating specialised data siloes for each department or the delays and processing queues associated with more conventional, non-parallel data warehouses.
+This, again, precludes the need for creating specialised data siloes for each department and minimises the delays and processing queues associated with more conventional, non-parallel data warehouses.

 Loome Integrate makes building and maintaining a modern data warehouse frictionless.
 With over a hundred pre-built connectors you can set up and have full visibility over your data pipeline without writing a single line of SQL.
 When consolidating from multiple sources, task orchestration and real-time alerts give you full transparency over your entire process to get you from source to target as easily as possible.